perez987/OpenCore-and-UEFI-Secure-Boot/UTM.md

 In my Home folder I have created a folder to work on.
 I have called it Uefi-SB.
 Inside this folder I only need to have a script that automates the process and performs all the tasks without user intervention:

-- Create a folder named efikeys and switch to this folder
+- Create a folder named `efikeys` and switch to this folder
 - Create PK, KEK and db keys
 - Download the 2011 Microsoft certificates
 - Sign Microsoft certificates
 - Convert PEM files to ESL
 - Create the database of allowed signatures and hashes
 - Sign ESL files to AUTH suitable for integration into firmware
-- Exit efikeys, create the oc folder and switch to it
+- Exit `efikeys`, create the `oc` folder and switch to it
 - Copy the ISK.key, ISK.pem, PK.auth, KEK.auth and db.auth files to oc (ISK to sign OpenCore and auth to shove into the firmware)
 - Download and unzip OpenCore 1.0.0 (you can set the version in the script and in the Terminal command that runs it)
 - Download HFSPlus (thanks to Daniel Hurtado)